alunmorris/Multi-channel-wireless-voltmeter/README.md

 I have extended the header for another project so that one header does all interfacing as well as programming.
 UPDI remains at one end so that position keying is maintained.
 Maybe I should have made UPDI pin 1 but it's conventional to make ground pin 1.

+**Construction** The range may be poor or non-existent if the NRF24L01+ is mounted right behind the MPU part.

 #### Receiver

 ![Receiver](https://user-images.githubusercontent.com/4630866/99911593-69460580-2ced-11eb-8d88-94d7b3283639.png)

 This is simply an NRF24L01+ and an OLED display wired to an Arduino nano.
 The OLED is powered by the nano 3.3V output but U3 has its own regulator to give a clean power supply.

-Range can be <1m with a dirty supply or RF leakage if the nano is mounted too close.
+**Construction** The range may be poor or non-existent if the NRF24L01+ is mounted right behind the MPU part.